- This review contains affiliate links. Read more here.

 A lower-priced alternative from Shark is the Shark Navigator LiftAway, which features the same anti-allergen seal technology but doesn’t have all the bells and whistles of the Rotator.

 This upright vacuum can transform to a canister-style one when needed, making it ideal for tackling carpeted stairs and furniture.

-Here’s another hands-free robot vacuum that does the work so you can put up your feet and relax with your dog.
-At under 3 inches high, the Eufy BoostIQ fits under low furniture to suck up all that dust, dirt, and pet hair.
+Here’s a hands-free robot vacuum that does the work so you can put up your feet and relax with your dog.
+At under 3 inches high, the Eufy with BoostIQ fits under low furniture to suck up all that dust, dirt, and pet hair.
 And reviewers love how quiet it is, with powerful suction that’s no louder than a microwave.